We Are Here To Help!

 Step 4: Acquire Errors and Omissions (E&O) Insurance

 • Every active real estate licensee, including licensed real estate companies with more than one broker, shall have in effect a policy of errors and omissions insurance to cover all acts requiring a license.
 Licensees can be covered under their company's umbrella E&O policy.
-DORA has contracted with Rice Insurance Services, LLC to administer the group E&O insurance program for real estate brokers.
+The Colorado Department of Regulatory Agencies (DORA) has contracted with Rice Insurance Services, LLC to administer the group E&O insurance program for real estate brokers.

 Step 5: Complete the Application